prakhar1989/docker-curriculum/tutorial/src/index.md

   <img src="images/eb-docker.jpeg" alt="Elastic Beanstalk Environment Type">
 </picture>

-- Now we need upload our application code.
-But since our application is packaged in a Docker container, we just to tell EB about our contianer.
+- Now we need to upload our application code.
+But since our application is packaged in a Docker container, we just to tell EB about our container.
 Open the `Dockerrun.aws.json` [file](https://github.com/prakhar1989/docker-curriculum/blob/master/flask-app/Dockerrun.aws.json) located in the `flask-app` folder and edit the `Name` of the image to your image's name.
 Don't worry, I'll explain the contents of the file shortly.
 When you are done, click on the radio button for "upload your own" and choose this file.
 - The final screen that you see will have a few spinners indicating that your environment is being set up.
 It typically takes around 5 minutes for the first-time setup.

 While we wait, let's quickly see what the `Dockerrun.aws.json` file contains.
 This file is basically an AWS specific file that tells EB details about our application and docker configuration.